bitst0rm-pub/Formatter/README.md

 18. [Goimports](https://pkg.go.dev/golang.org/x/tools/cmd/goimports): A tool that automatically updates your Go import lines and removes unreferenced ones.
 19. [Gofumpt](https://github.com/mvdan/gofumpt): A stricter, opinionated fork of gofmt that enforces additional formatting rules for Go code.
 20. [Google Java Format](https://github.com/google/google-java-format): A tool that reformats Java code to comply with the Google Java Style Guide.
-21. [Hindent](https://github.com/mihaimaruseac/hindent): A Haskell code formatter that formats code according to a consistent style guide.
-22. [HTMLMinifier](https://github.com/kangax/html-minifier): A tool to minify HTML code by removing unnecessary white spaces, comments, etc.
-23. [HTML Tidy](https://github.com/htacg/tidy-html5): A library and command-line tool for cleaning up and formatting HTML code.
-24. [Isort](https://github.com/pycqa/isort): A Python utility to sort imports alphabetically and automatically separated into sections.
-25. [JS Beautifier](https://github.com/beautify-web/js-beautify): A tool to beautify and format JavaScript, JSON, and CSS code.
-26. JSONMax (built-in): A JSON beautifier.
-27. JSONMin (built-in): A JSON minifier.
-28. [Ktlint](https://github.com/pinterest/ktlint): A Kotlin-specific code formatter and linter.
-29. [LaTeXindent](https://www.ctan.org/pkg/latexindent): A tool for formatting LaTeX code.
-30. [LuaFormatter](https://github.com/Koihik/LuaFormatter): A code formatter for Lua programming language.
-31. [NASMfmt](https://github.com/yamnikov-oleg/nasmfmt): A tool for formatting NASM (Netwide Assembler) assembly code.
-32. [OCamlformat](https://github.com/ocaml-ppx/ocamlformat): An OCaml code opinionated formatter with customizable formatting rules.
-33. [OCP-indent](https://github.com/OCamlPro/ocp-indent): A tool for formatting OCaml code with various configuration options.
-34. [Ormolu](https://github.com/tweag/ormolu): A formatter for Haskell source code, with a focus on strict and consistent style.
-35. [Perltidy](https://github.com/perltidy/perltidy): A code formatter for Perl, which indents and aligns Perl code according to specified rules.
-36. [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer): A tool that fixes PHP coding standards issues and enforces a consistent coding style.
-37. [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer): A tool to fix coding standard violations in PHP.
-38. [Prettier](https://github.com/prettier/prettier): An opinionated code formatter that supports various languages and focuses on code consistency.
-39. [Pretty Diff](https://github.com/prettydiff/prettydiff): A language-aware code comparison tool that can also format and minify code.
-40. [PrettyTable](https://github.com/jazzband/prettytable): A Python library for displaying tabular data in a visually appealing ASCII table format.
-41. [Python Minifier](https://github.com/dflook/python-minifier): A tool to minify Python code, making it smaller and harder to read.
-42. [RuboCop](https://github.com/rubocop-hq/rubocop): A code analyzer and formatter for Ruby, enforcing various style guidelines and best practices.
-43. [Rubyfmt](https://github.com/fables-tales/rubyfmt): A Ruby code formatter that aims to provide consistent formatting for Ruby code.
-44. [Rufo](https://github.com/ruby-formatter/rufo): An opinionated Ruby formatter.
-45. [Ruff](https://github.com/astral-sh/ruff): An extremely fast Python linter and code formatter, written in Rust.
-46. [Rustfmt](https://github.com/rust-lang/rustfmt): A tool for formatting Rust code.
-47. [Scalafmt](https://github.com/scalameta/scalafmt): A code formatter for Scala that follows the official Scala style guide.
-48. [ShellCheck](https://github.com/koalaman/shellcheck): A shell script static analysis tool that provides warnings and suggestions for shell scripts.
-49. [Shfmt](https://github.com/mvdan/sh): A shell script formatter that helps maintain consistent formatting and style in shell scripts.
-50. [SQL Formatter](https://github.com/sql-formatter-org/sql-formatter): A library and command-line tool for formatting SQL queries to improve readability.
-51. SQLMin (built-in): A SQL minifier to reduce size and improve performance.
-52. [StyLua](https://github.com/JohnnyMorganz/StyLua): A Lua code formatter focusing on both aesthetics and consistency.
-53. [Standard JS](https://github.com/standard/standard): A JavaScript style guide, linter, and formatter.
-54. [Standardx JS](https://github.com/standard/standardx): An extended version of the JavaScript Standard Style with additional features.
-55. [Semistandard JS](https://github.com/standard/semistandard): A JavaScript style guide and linter with semicolons.
-56. [Standard RB](https://github.com/standardrb/standard): A Ruby style guide and formatter.
-57. [Stylelint](https://github.com/stylelint/stylelint): A linter for CSS and SCSS code that helps maintain a consistent style and avoid errors.
-58. [Stylish-Haskell](https://github.com/haskell/stylish-haskell): A Haskell code stylist that formats Haskell source code according to a set of rules.
-59. [SVGO](https://github.com/svg/svgo): A Node.js tool for optimizing SVG files, removing unnecessary data for better performance.
-60. [SwiftFormat](https://github.com/nicklockwood/SwiftFormat): A code formatter and linter that automatically formats Apple Swift code.
-61. [Terser](https://github.com/terser-js/terser): A JavaScript minifier that removes unnecessary characters and renames variables, etc.
-62. [Topiary](https://github.com/tweag/topiary): A tool for formatting and shaping trees and shrubs into artistic forms.
-63. [TS-standard](https://github.com/standard/ts-standard): JavaScript Standard Style with TypeScript support.
-64. [TSfmt](https://github.com/vvakame/typescript-formatter): A TypeScript code formatter.
-65. [Uncrustify](https://github.com/uncrustify/uncrustify): A configurable source code beautifier for C, C++, Objective-C, and other related languages.
-66. [YAPF](https://github.com/google/yapf): Yet Another Python Formatter, a tool to format Python code according to specified style guidelines.
+21. [Gleam Format](https://github.com/gleam-lang/gleam): The official formatter for Gleam code.
+22. [Hindent](https://github.com/mihaimaruseac/hindent): A Haskell code formatter that formats code according to a consistent style guide.
+23. [HTMLMinifier](https://github.com/kangax/html-minifier): A tool to minify HTML code by removing unnecessary white spaces, comments, etc.
+24. [HTML Tidy](https://github.com/htacg/tidy-html5): A library and command-line tool for cleaning up and formatting HTML code.
+25. [Isort](https://github.com/pycqa/isort): A Python utility to sort imports alphabetically and automatically separated into sections.
+26. [JS Beautifier](https://github.com/beautify-web/js-beautify): A tool to beautify and format JavaScript, JSON, and CSS code.
+27. JSONMax (built-in): A JSON beautifier.
+28. JSONMin (built-in): A JSON minifier.
+29. [Ktlint](https://github.com/pinterest/ktlint): A Kotlin-specific code formatter and linter.
+30. [LaTeXindent](https://www.ctan.org/pkg/latexindent): A tool for formatting LaTeX code.
+31. [LuaFormatter](https://github.com/Koihik/LuaFormatter): A code formatter for Lua programming language.
+32. [NASMfmt](https://github.com/yamnikov-oleg/nasmfmt): A tool for formatting NASM (Netwide Assembler) assembly code.
+33. [OCamlformat](https://github.com/ocaml-ppx/ocamlformat): An OCaml code opinionated formatter with customizable formatting rules.
+34. [OCP-indent](https://github.com/OCamlPro/ocp-indent): A tool for formatting OCaml code with various configuration options.
+35. [Ormolu](https://github.com/tweag/ormolu): A formatter for Haskell source code, with a focus on strict and consistent style.
+36. [Perltidy](https://github.com/perltidy/perltidy): A code formatter for Perl, which indents and aligns Perl code according to specified rules.
+37. [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer): A tool that fixes PHP coding standards issues and enforces a consistent coding style.
+38. [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer): A tool to fix coding standard violations in PHP.
+39. [Prettier](https://github.com/prettier/prettier): An opinionated code formatter that supports various languages and focuses on code consistency.
+40. [Pretty Diff](https://github.com/prettydiff/prettydiff): A language-aware code comparison tool that can also format and minify code.
+41. [PrettyTable](https://github.com/jazzband/prettytable): A Python library for displaying tabular data in a visually appealing ASCII table format.
+42. [Python Minifier](https://github.com/dflook/python-minifier): A tool to minify Python code, making it smaller and harder to read.
+43. [RuboCop](https://github.com/rubocop-hq/rubocop): A code analyzer and formatter for Ruby, enforcing various style guidelines and best practices.
+44. [Rubyfmt](https://github.com/fables-tales/rubyfmt): A Ruby code formatter that aims to provide consistent formatting for Ruby code.
+45. [Rufo](https://github.com/ruby-formatter/rufo): An opinionated Ruby formatter.
+46. [Ruff](https://github.com/astral-sh/ruff): An extremely fast Python linter and code formatter, written in Rust.
+47. [Rustfmt](https://github.com/rust-lang/rustfmt): A tool for formatting Rust code.
+48. [Scalafmt](https://github.com/scalameta/scalafmt): A code formatter for Scala that follows the official Scala style guide.
+49. [ShellCheck](https://github.com/koalaman/shellcheck): A shell script static analysis tool that provides warnings and suggestions for shell scripts.
+50. [Shfmt](https://github.com/mvdan/sh): A shell script formatter that helps maintain consistent formatting and style in shell scripts.
+51. [SQL Formatter](https://github.com/sql-formatter-org/sql-formatter): A library and command-line tool for formatting SQL queries to improve readability.
+52. SQLMin (built-in): A SQL minifier to reduce size and improve performance.
+53. [StyLua](https://github.com/JohnnyMorganz/StyLua): A Lua code formatter focusing on both aesthetics and consistency.
+54. [Standard JS](https://github.com/standard/standard): A JavaScript style guide, linter, and formatter.
+55. [Standardx JS](https://github.com/standard/standardx): An extended version of the JavaScript Standard Style with additional features.
+56. [Semistandard JS](https://github.com/standard/semistandard): A JavaScript style guide and linter with semicolons.
+57. [Standard RB](https://github.com/standardrb/standard): A Ruby style guide and formatter.
+58. [Stylelint](https://github.com/stylelint/stylelint): A linter for CSS and SCSS code that helps maintain a consistent style and avoid errors.
+59. [Stylish-Haskell](https://github.com/haskell/stylish-haskell): A Haskell code stylist that formats Haskell source code according to a set of rules.
+60. [SVGO](https://github.com/svg/svgo): A Node.js tool for optimizing SVG files, removing unnecessary data for better performance.
+61. [SwiftFormat](https://github.com/nicklockwood/SwiftFormat): A code formatter and linter that automatically formats Apple Swift code.
+62. [Terser](https://github.com/terser-js/terser): A JavaScript minifier that removes unnecessary characters and renames variables, etc.
+63. [Topiary](https://github.com/tweag/topiary): A tool for formatting and shaping trees and shrubs into artistic forms.
+64. [TS-standard](https://github.com/standard/ts-standard): JavaScript Standard Style with TypeScript support.
+65. [TSfmt](https://github.com/vvakame/typescript-formatter): A TypeScript code formatter.
+66. [Uncrustify](https://github.com/uncrustify/uncrustify): A configurable source code beautifier for C, C++, Objective-C, and other related languages.
+67. [YAPF](https://github.com/google/yapf): Yet Another Python Formatter, a tool to format Python code according to specified style guidelines.

 And now the same table sorted by languages.
 Note: This table does not contain the complete languages that each plugin does support.
 For example, Pretty Diff supports 45 languages, that would blow up the frame of this list here.<br/>